M10 tank destroyer: Red Army

-Germany
+Third Reich

-In 1944, during the Battle of the Bulge, Operation Greif was a plan developed by the Nazis to infiltrate behind the allies lines.
-They made various modifications to make approximately ten Panzerkampfwagen 5 "Panther" look as similar as possible to the American M10, known as the Panther M10 or the Ersatz M10 (Ersatz meaning replacement in German).
+In 1944, during the Battle of the Bulge, Operation Greif was a plan developed by the Nazis to infiltrate behind the Allies lines.
+They made various modifications to make approximately ten Panther tanks look as similar as possible to the American M10, known as the "Panther M10" or the "Ersatz M10" (Ersatz meaning 'replacement' or 'substitute' in German).

 Israel

 Israel bought M10s from scrapyards and dumping grounds in Europe after 1948.
-The first batch arrived in 1951, being in very bad shape.
+They had the idea to up-gun the M10 with the modern SA50 gun, which was considered an improvement.
+The first batch arrived in 1951 and were in very bad shape.
 Some years later, as the M10's guns were worn out, Israel decided to install 17-pounder guns and also French high-velocity 75 mm CN 75-50 guns that had just been bought.
+These were called the M50 Achilles.
+Israel requested the assistance of France to develop the new tank in 1953.
+After building the prototype, France taught Israel how to do it themselves and provided their technical knowledge related to this development along with a contract to sell the SA50 guns and ammunition.
 The M10s were repaired and entered service in 1955.
-After the 1956 war, they received the diesel engines of captured Egyptian Sherman tanks.
-It is believed that Israel also bought M10s from France and may have captured several from Egypt.

-There is no report that the modified M10s were used by the Israelis in combat.
+Israel captured Egyptian Sherman tanks that had diesel engines during the 1956 war and installed the engines in M10s.
 They were withdrawn from service by 1966.